Intro

 Meal Service Timeline

-• Water service started 15 minutes after takeoff
+Water service started 15 minutes after takeoff

-• Aperitifs and snacks at 30 minutes
+Aperitifs and snacks at 30 minutes

-• Main meal service began 2 hours and 35 minutes in
+Main meal service began 2 hours and 35 minutes in

-That’s right—the entire first service took over three hours from start to finish.
+That’s right – the entire first service took over three hours from start to finish.

-For context, most Asian and Middle Eastern carriers complete similar services in under two hours.
+Most Asian and Middle Eastern carriers complete similar services in under two hours.

 The crew was professional and friendly, but they were clearly working harder, not smarter.

-Constant trips back to the galley for forgotten items, running out of service pieces, and the general chaos suggested the new system needs refinement.
+Constant trips back to the galley for forgotten items, running out of service pieces, and general chaos suggested the new system needs refinement.

 Main Meal Service

-Let’s be clear: the actual food hasn’t changed.
-It’s the same suppliers, preparation methods, and reheated at altitude reality.
+It’s the same suppliers, preparation methods, and reheated-at-altitude reality.

 I chose the stir-fried noodles from three options (the others being kung pao chicken and a beef dish).